These States Don’t Require a Degree for a Government Job

 Those degrees are not necessary for most government jobs in the following states:

-Republican Gov. Larry Hogan of Maryland started a movement this time last year when he became the first governor to eliminate the four-year degree requirements for many government jobs.
+Republican Gov. Larry Hogan of Maryland started a movement in early 2022 when he became the first governor to eliminate the four-year degree requirements for many government jobs.

 "More than half" of Maryland's 38,000 jobs can substitute a four-year degree requirement for skills or community college experience, Hogan said during a March 2022 press conference.